Russian interference in the 2016 United States elections: 2017 charges

-In October 2017 Trump campaign adviser George Papadopoulos pleaded guilty earlier in the month to making a false statement to FBI investigators about his connections to Russia.
-In the first guilty plea of special counsel Robert Mueller's investigation, George Papadopoulos admitted lying to the FBI about contact with Russian agents who offered the campaign "thousands" of damaging emails about Clinton months before then candidate Donald Trump asked Russia to "find" Hillary Clinton's missing emails.
-His plea agreement said a Russian operative had told a campaign aide "the Russians had emails of Clinton".
+In October 2017 Trump campaign adviser George Papadopoulos plead guilty to making false statements to FBI investigators about his connections to Russia.
+Papadopoulos had lied to the FBI about contact with Russian agents who offered the campaign "thousands" of damaging emails about Clinton months before then candidate Donald Trump asked Russia to "find" Hillary Clinton's missing emails.
+His plea agreement said a Russian operative had told a campaign aide "the Russians had emails of Clinton" and offered to share "thousands" of them with the campaign.
 Papadopoulos agreed to cooperate with prosecutors as part of the plea bargain.

 Later that month, former Trump campaign chairman Paul Manafort surrendered to the FBI after being indicted on multiple charges.
 His business associate Rick Gates was also indicted and surrendered to the FBI.
 The pair were indicted on one count of conspiracy against the United States, one count of conspiracy to launder money, one count of being an unregistered agent of a foreign principal, one count of making false and misleading FARA statements, and one count of making false statements.
 Manafort was charged with four counts of failing to file reports of foreign bank and financial accounts while Gates was charged with three.
 All charges arise from their consulting work for a pro-Russian government in Ukraine and are unrelated to the campaign.
 It was widely believed that the charges against Manafort are intended to pressure him into becoming a cooperating witness about Russian interference in the 2016 election.
 In February 2018, Gates pleaded guilty to fraud-related charges and agreed to testify against Manafort.
 In April 2018, when Manafort's lawyers filed a motion to suppress the evidence obtained during the July 26 raid on Manafort's home, the warrants for the search were revealed and indicated that, in addition to seeking evidence related to Manafort's work in Ukraine, Mueller's investigation also concerned Manafort's actions during the Trump campaign including the meeting with a Russian lawyer and a counterintelligence officer at the Trump Tower meeting on June 9, 2016.

-In March 2018 the investigation revealed that the prosecutors have established links between Rick Gates and an individual with ties to Russian intelligence which occurred while Gates worked on Trump's campaign.
+In March 2018, it was announced that prosecutors had established links between Rick Gates and an individual with ties to Russian intelligence which occurred while Gates worked on Trump's campaign.
 A report filed by prosecutors, concerning the sentencing of Gates and Manafort associate Alex van der Zwaan who lied to Mueller's investigators, alleges that Gates knew the individual he was in contact with had these connections.

-According to Ryan Goodman, the Mueller report documented 14 different forms of collusion between the Trump campaign and Russians.
-He described the findings as "a series of activities that show strong evidence of collusion.
-Or, more precisely, it provides significant evidence that Trump Campaign associates coordinated with, cooperated with, encouraged, or gave support to the Russia/WikiLeaks election interference activities."